4GeeksAcademy/javascript-dom-tutorial-exercises/exercises/01-hello-world/README.md

 # `01` Hello World

-The DOM is were all your Front-End knowledge combines, you need to know a little bit of HTML, CSS and Javascript.
+The DOM is where all your Front-End knowledge combines, you need to know a little bit of HTML, CSS and Javascript.

 But everything starts with a Hello World, of course 😄